harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 In [our approach of applying a deadline to a problem](How_to_handle_ending_time_of_a_problem.md) we do not use any deadline timers in DOMjudge to specify the deadline a problem's final submission, but instead we just inform the students of the deadline, and when its passed we disable submitting to the 'grading' problem, and fetch the results from it.

 The problem's deadline is communicated to the students during the course and in the problem description.
-If the deadline of the problem is passed, the teacher can fetch his results this way:
+If the deadline of the problem is passed, the teacher can disable the problem and fetch its results by doing:

    1. **Disable submission** to the grading version of the problem: